Heat nukes sperm.

 Scrotal cooling improves sperm quality

-Another review concluded: "Scrotal cooling is able to improve semen quality."[4]
+A systematic review concluded: "Scrotal cooling is able to improve semen quality."[4]

 Yes, you could use a bag of frozen peas.